slnsw/common-sip/specification.md

     -   **Do not use an actual key or password!** Instead provide a description of where the key or password can be found by an authorised user.
     -   This value only makes sense if inhibitor_type is provided

-#### PREMIS_Files_original_name

-A sheet to record the original names for specific files with the following columns:

--   file_path **\[m\]**
-    -   relative path to file on disk from data directory
--   original_name **\[m\]**
-    -   Semantic unit 1.6 originalName
-    -   original filename if different to that on disk.
-This can be a path or a filename.
-If a path it must be the full path relative from the data directory which means it starts with **\<representation_name\>/**.
-This should be stored in PREMIS originalName for provenance and may also be useful in the future for reproducing the original directory and filenames.
-    -   Cannot include parent directory symbol \'../\'
-    -   Using UTF-8 encoding in the XLSX file is very important here as the characters in UTF-8 encoding are what you are indicating you want preserved.
-This should be interpreted as UTF-8 so if you use a different encoding the characters may differ!

 #### PREMIS_Files_rights

 A sheet to record the rights as they apply to specific files with the following columns: